tuutrag-open/HADR/README.md

+# Research Paper Website

-# Research page for "Teaching to Understand, Understanding to Teach: Retrieval Augmented Generation for Requirements Traceability"
+This branch contains the source files for the companion website of the paper **“Teaching to Understand, Understanding to Teach: Retrieval-Augmented Generation for Requirements Traceability.”**

-This is a research website to document the progress of this project.
-Find relevant documents and their dates on the website.

-## Acknowledgement

-_This research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, and was sponsored by the National Aeronautics and Space Administration.
-This work is currently being continued at Dominican University._
+The website provides additional context, materials, and resources supporting the research.